 Conclusion

+The MACD indicator analyzes market structure and momentum by combining moving averages.
 Its three components the MACD Line, Signal Line, and Histogram simultaneously reflect trend changes and momentum weakness.

-MACD trading strategies such as the Crossover Strategy, the Histogram Reversal Strategy, and the Zero Crosses Strategy offer different methods for trend analysis and trade entries.
+macd indicator strategy such as the Crossover Strategy, the Histogram Reversal Strategy, and the Zero Crosses Strategy offer different methods for trend analysis and trade entries.